pickup icon

 • Bloom time: May - Aug

-• Growth rate/ease: moderate growth rate and easy to grow in the right conditions
+• Growth rate/ease: medium growth rate, easy to grow in the right conditions

-• Wildlife support: flowers attract and provide nectar for hummingbirds, adult butterflies, bees and other insect pollinators; foliage hosts caterpillars/larvae of several species of native butterflies and moths; fruits/seeds are food for birds.
+• Wildlife support: flowers attract and provide nectar for hummingbirds, adult butterflies, bees and other insect pollinators; fruits/seeds are food for birds; overall plant is a host and larval food source for caterpillars/larvae of several species of native butterflies and moths

-• Native habitat/range: locally common in moist riverbanks, wet-meadows and forested, alpine and subalpine areas from Alaska to California and east to Montana, Wyoming, and Colorado - specifically common on both sides of the Cascade crest throughout the Pacific Northwest.
+• Native habitat/range: grows along moist riverbanks, wet-meadows and forested, alpine and subalpine areas from Alaska to California and east to Montana, Wyoming, and Colorado - specifically common on both sides of the Cascade crest throughout the Pacific Northwest.
 Portland Plant List - no (though there are documented occurrences in east Multnomah County)

-• Special features & uses: hummingbird and butterfly favorite, deer resistant, landscape uses include sunny pollinator gardens, rain gardens or bogs.
+• Special features & uses: hummingbird and butterfly favorite; deer resistant; landscape uses include sunny pollinator gardens, rain gardens and bogs

-Photo Credit 1: Nikkie West, Sparrowhawk Native Plants
+Photo Credit 2 (blooms close-up): Nikkie West, Sparrowhawk Native Plants